TayMcQuaya/AudioBook-Organizer/CREDIT_INTEGRATION_SUMMARY.md

 The credit system has been successfully integrated into normal mode without affecting testing mode functionality.
 All routes now properly enforce authentication and credit requirements in production while maintaining unlimited credits simulation in testing mode.

+**✅ LATEST UPDATE:** Text file (.txt) upload credit enforcement has been successfully implemented and tested.
+TXT files now properly consume 3 credits through backend processing, closing a critical security vulnerability where text files were processed entirely on the frontend without authentication or credit consumption.

 ---

 ## 📊 **Credit Cost Structure (Consistent Across Modes)**